Ultimate Belize Itinerary (1 or 2 Weeks) for Adventure Lovers

 It’s a wonderful place to travel for all budgets!

-The two largest expenses you can expect to incur on your Belize trip are lodging and activities (think: snorkeling trips, scuba diving, ATM Cave tour, cave tubing, etc).
+The two largest expenses you can expect to incur on your Belize trip are lodging and activities.

-I’d recommend budgeting about $1,500 per week in Belize.
+I recommend budgeting $1,500 per week in Belize.
 For a solo traveler, this includes lodging, food, transportation, activities, and souvenir goodies or drinks.
 Traveling with others is cheaper, as you can split the costs of lodging and private transportation (ah, one of the few downfalls of solo travel).

 The Best Time to Visit Belize